Written by Karen Selby, RN | Edited By Walter Pacheco | Last Update: August 29, 2024

 Normothermic intraperitoneal chemotherapy, or NIPEC, is a room-temperature chemotherapy wash.
 Doctors administer it through an abdominal port.
 NIPEC, or NIPEC-LT, is a long-term treatment for malignant peritoneal mesothelioma patients.

-It complements surgery by delivering consistent anti-cancer medication over multiple cycles. that complements surgery by delivering consistent anti-cancer medication over multiple cycles.
+It complements surgery by delivering consistent anti-cancer medication over multiple cycles.
+That complements surgery by delivering consistent anti-cancer medication over numerous cycles.

-Delivering chemotherapy throughout the abdomen is called HIPEC: hyperthermic intraperitoneal chemotherapy.
-HIPEC chemotherapy is administered warm and only once, during cytoreductive surgery.
+Delivering chemotherapy throughout the abdomen is called HIPEC, which is also known as hyperthermic intraperitoneal chemotherapy.
+HIPEC chemotherapy is administered warm and only once during cytoreductive surgery.
 NIPEC advances this method.
 It extends the anti-cancer effects of surgery and potentially improves disease-free survival.

 Is NIPEC Different Than Conventional Chemotherapy?

 For many years, chemotherapy has been systemic.
 It involves administering intravenous anti-cancer drugs through an IV line inserted in a vein or port.
-Systemic chemotherapy travels throughout your body in the bloodstream.
-It eventually reaches cancerous cells through small blood vessels.
+Systemic chemotherapy travels throughout the body in the bloodstream and eventually reaches cancerous cells through small blood vessels.

 NIPEC is an innovative type of chemotherapy wash applied directly to cancerous tissue within the abdomen.
-Called a “chemo bath,” the chemotherapy medication fills and circulates in the abdominal cavity.
-This kills cancer cells and reduces the chance of recurrence.
+Called a “chemo bath,” the chemotherapy medication fills and circulates in the abdominal cavity, killing cancer cells and reducing the chance of recurrence.

 Is NIPEC Better Than Other Chemotherapy Washes?

-Evidence suggests NIPEC is most effective when combined with other forms of chemotherapy washes.
+Evidence suggests NIPEC is most effective when combined with other chemotherapy washes.

-HIPEC, EPIC and NIPEC are the three primary types of chemotherapy washes used to treat peritoneal mesothelioma.
+HIPEC, EPIC and NIPEC are the three primary chemotherapy washes used to treat peritoneal mesothelioma.
 They vary based on temperature and length of treatment.

 • HIPEC is hyperthermic, or heated, intraperitoneal chemotherapy applied only once, during cytoreductive surgery.